ridhoma/monte-cafe/README.md

 # Motivation

-MCMC is one of many methods to draw samples from a probability distribution, and is probably the most popular methods for doing a Bayesian analysis.
-In the real world, implementing MCMC algorithms from scratch would be a pain in the bum compared to just using readily available frameworks, for example [PyMC](https://www.pymc.io/welcome.html).
+As a data scientist, every know and then I would be faced with the needs to do Bayesian Analysis.
+MCMC, being one of the most popular sampling method always comes in handy.
+Despite it's effectiveness, in practice, implementing MCMC algorithms from scratch would be a pain in the one's bum for which one would most likely resort to using readily available frameworks, for example [PyMC](https://www.pymc.io/welcome.html).

-But recently I feel something is missing, not knowing how it actually works behind the curtain despite, as a data scientist, often using it.
-Sadly, it's not studied very detail in Undergraduate Physics curiculum back in university (or maybe I missed the classes).

-Anyway, I have commited with this repository to study MCMC from the very basics.
+However recently I feel something is missing, using MCMC (via PyMC) without knowing how it actually works under the hood.
+Unfortunately, the topic was not discussed thoroughly during my Physics undergraduate years in university.
+Therefore, I have commited with this repository to study MCMC from the basics.
 Moreover, when I started diving in, so many elements turns out to be inspired by Physics.
 I love Physics, so it's an extra motivation for me.

 # Contents

 The main contents are under `/notebooks` directory.
-Each jupyter notebook is about one particular topic, learnt through interesting cases, with all the conceptual and theoretical explanation, equations, codes, visualization, and my self reflection on what I learnt through the process.
+Each jupyter notebook is about one particular topic, trying to peel the layers of mathematical foundation under MCMC.
+I try to be as precise as possoble with my explanations, equations, codes, visualization.
+In addition, I also add my self reflection on what I have learned through the process.

-My study method is by writing form scratch some popular MCMC algorithms such as Metropolis-Hastings, Hamiltonican Monte Carlo, NUTS, etc..
+I approach this study by writing form scratch some popular MCMC algorithms such as Metropolis-Hastings, Hamiltonican Monte Carlo, NUTS, etc..
 By writing the them from scratch, not only will I learn how they work but also tricks or modification to improve the algorithms in difficult cases.

 These algorithm implementations are often complicated.
-So to make the notebooks tidy, some implementation are written separately under `/models` directory.
+So to make the notebooks tidy, some implementations are written separately under `/models` or `/utils` directories.

 **Note:** This repository is a work in progress so the content will change (hopefully) frequently.